 Similar to how you use the Command + F or Ctrl + F shortcut on a computer to do a quick lookup on a webpage, there is a neat little trick on Safari for the same.
 Considering you have the webpage open, hit the Share button and scroll through the row until you find ‘Find on Page.’
 Tap on it, and enter your search query.
 Alternatively, you can tap on the search bar at the top and enter your search query there.
 After which, you will see a list of suggestions.
 Tap on the one under ‘On This Page’ to find the ideal result for your query.

 7. Swipe to go Back and Forward

 Although the back and forward arrow buttons on the lower left and lower right side allow you to navigate back and forth between pages, they, however, are hard to reach on bigger iPhones.
 And therefore, using swipe gestures as an alternative makes more sense on these devices.
 So, now every time you browse on Safari, you can either swipe from left-to-right or right-to-left to navigate between web pages.

 There are times when you come across interesting articles which you wish you could save offline or read later.
 At such times, the offline reading feature can come in handy.
 To add an article to offline reading, with the webpage (for the article) open, hit the share icon and tap on ‘Add to Reading List.’

 9. Reorder Tabs

 Although some might be aware of this trick, a few will find it surprising.
-Consider a scenario, where, you are researching for something on the internet, and want to switch between a few selected tabs back-and-forth.
+Consider a scenario where you are researching something on the internet and want to switch between a few selected tabs back and forth.
 In such a situation, reordering tabs to arranging them close to one another can turn out to be helpful.
-To reorder or rearrange tabs, hit the Tabs icon and press and hold on the tab you want to move.
-And then, drag it to the position you want.
+To reorder or rearrange tabs, hit the Tabs icon and press and hold on to the tab you want to move.
+And then drag it to the position you want.